Medication Assisted Treatment

 These effects work together to provide a comprehensive treatment plan that can help you improve your overall health and well-being as you progress in your recovery.

-How Suboxone Fits into Treatment
+How Medication Fits into Treatment

-• Phase one – The first phase of your treatment will be meeting with a provider who will go through your medical history and perform an assessment.
-From the information they gather, they will come up with a medication assisted treatment plan to help you through the withdrawal process.
-Your provider will maintain close monitoring of you through the withdrawal process to help you manage the symptoms and adjust the doses of Suboxone.
+• Phase one – The first phase of your treatment involves meeting with a provider who will review your medical history and perform an assessment.
+From the information they gather, they will develop an MAT plan to help you through the withdrawal process.
+Your provider will also monitor you closely during this period to help you manage the symptoms and adjust doses.

-• Phase two – Once you have made it through the withdrawal process, your provider will follow up with you on how well the Suboxone helps you manage your cravings.
+• Phase two – Once you have made it through the withdrawal process, your provider will follow up with you on how well the medication helps you manage your cravings.
 Doses will be modified as needed to help prevent cravings, making it easier for you to maintain sobriety.
 You will continue with individual counseling and group therapy to help you manage stress, your thought process, and coping skills to help keep you on the right path.

 Recovery from drug addiction is not a one-size-fits-all remedy.
 At BrightView, we understand that each person has struggles that require different types of help to achieve long-term sobriety.
+Through outpatient care that includes comprehensive care management, counseling, and MAT, we can help you get the support you need to progress in your recovery.

-Call 888.501.9865 or complete our online form to get started on the road to recovery at one of our Suboxone outpatient treatment centers.
+Call 888.501.9865 or complete our online form to get started on the road to recovery at one of our outpatient treatment centers.